- Fire Department

 Fire Prevention Division Responsibilities

 Fire Prevention is a division of the Fire Department.
 The Fire Prevention Division is responsible for the application of statutes, laws and regulations to safeguard the public health, safety and general welfare from the hazards of fire, explosion or dangerous conditions in new and existing buildings, structures and premises, and to provide safety and assistance to firefighters and emergency responders during emergency operations.
-The Fire Prevention Division is managed by the Deputy Fire Chief who serves as the City's fire code official, also referred to as Fire Marshal.
-Additional staffing of the Fire Prevention Division includes a Senior Fire Safety Inspector, a Fire Safety Inspector, and contract Fire and Life Safety Plan Review/Inspection services.
+The Fire Prevention Division is managed by the Fire Chief.
+The Fire Prevention Division includes a Deputy Fire Marshal, a Senior Fire Safety Inspector, and contract Fire and Life Safety Plan Review/Inspection services.
 The Esgil Corporation, also the City's contract Building Department, provides these services.
 The Division receives clerical support from the department's Senior Administrative Assistant.

 Poway Fire Code